 The picture below is of a 7 Banded Armadillo, the smaller of the 2 Armadillo species that we have here.
 We discovered this one in the garden near the houses.

 We are currently involved in evaluating the bat species that inhabit this region which is known as the Esteros del Ibera or Ibera Marshes.
 Please look at our page on Identification of Bats.
 There is no official bat call library in Argentina so we are creating our own.
 We have identified 16 different species from our recordings, some of which are relatively unknown here.
-We have also spent some time mist netting for bats during the past few months which has resulted in six different species - Molossops temminckii.
+We have also spent some time mist netting for bats during the past year which has resulted in six different species - Molossops temminckii.
 Eumops patagonicus, Molossus rufus, Lasiurus ega, Eptesicus furinalis and Myotis nigricans.
 Finally we feel we are making some progress toward identifying our bat species in a country in which they generally persecute these specialised mammals.
 See the bats that we have identified on our Mammals of Ibera page.

 We also spent some time in the NW mountaineous province of Jujuy, working with bats in December 2015.
 We captured several new species, most of which are also in our province of Corrientes, and we learnt a great deal from bat expert Cesar Bracamonte on techniques and ID.